MingShun98/MingShun98/README.md

 I'm MingShun, a Computer Engineering graduate from the National University of Singapore and currently in a full-time role at Micron Technology focusing on Data Automation.
 I enjoy software programming and have an interest in ***full-stack development*** as well as ***fin-tech***.
 Currently exploring the different fields out there to gain more experience.

-* Currently: SGIS scholar @ Micron as a Industrial Planning Engineer (Data Automation) .
+* Currently: SGIS scholar @ Micron as a Strategic Planning Engineer (Data Automation) .
-* Previously: Student Exchange Semester at Technical University of Munich (TUM), Germany.
+* Previously: Year 4 Computer Engineering Student.
 * 📫 How to reach me: mingshun1998@hotmail.com

 ---